Jessica May named Colorado’s 2024 Teacher of the Year

 When Elizabeth’s husband, George William Andrews, ran for office in the 78th US Congress, she worked tirelessly for his campaign.
 He won the election, and was re-elected 13 times.
 When her husband passed away in 1971, Elizabeth ran on the Democratic ticket unopposed for his position representing the 3rd Congressional District.
 When she won the election, she became the first woman to represent her state in the US Congress until 2010.

 While in office, Elizabeth served on the Committee for Post Office and Civil Service.
 She introduced legislation to protect benefits for Social Security and health care.
-She also through her energy into funding research centers working for cures for cancer and heart disease.
+She also threw her energy into funding research centers working for cures for cancer and heart disease.
 She sponsored legislation to designate Tuskegee University a National Historic Site.
-In addition, she supported withdrawal from VietNam.
+In addition, she supported withdrawal from the VietNam conflict.

 Elizabeth retired from politics in 1973.
 She moved to Union Springs, Alabama, and became engrossed in local community affairs.